-Studies and research spanning over twenty years have shown that the more of these ACEs a child endures, the greater the risk of having physical and mental health problems later in life.
+Studies and research spanning over twenty years have shown that as the number of Adverse childhood Experience (ACEs) increases, the risk of having physical and mental health problems later in life also increases.

-Society also pays a high price with an increase in crime, homelessness drug amd alcohol addictions etc.
+Society also pays a high price with an increase in crime, homelessness drug and alcohol addictions etc.

 If the key adults around the children with challenging childhoods are trained in ACEs and trauma, the neurological damage of abuse and trauma can be reversed.

-A child's brain develops according to the environment it exist in.
+A child's brain develops according to the environment in which it exists.

 For some children, that environment is steeped in danger.
 When this is the case, the brain becomes hyper-sensitive to the threat of danger and responds through the fight flight or freeze response.

 This can lead to behaviour patterns forming which can present as the child being defiant, disruptive, ill-mannered, uncontrollable, and often violent.

 What is actually happening is the child is in emotional crisis and is fighting to stay alive - in anyway they can.

 Having key adults with the knowledge of how to recognise when this is happening, but more importantly how to work with a child in crisis and repair the brain can prevent life-long physical, emotional, mental, economic and social difficulties.

 Having trauma-informed adults working as a 'team around the child' can reverse the psychological damage which has been caused and repair the brain can prevent life-long physical, emotional, mental, economic and social difficulties.